 Hajar has been involved as researcher, Co-I and PI in many interdisciplinary research projects on procurement, implementation, use and optimisation of technologies in large organisations.
-She is currently part of the evaluation team of NHS England's flagship Global Digital Exemplar (GDE) Programme, where she is studying the innovations in the field of Hospital Information Systems and she is particularly looking into the evolution of learning networks and relationships between different actors within field.
+She is currently part of the evaluation team of NHS England's flagship Global Digital Exemplar (GDE) Programme, where she is studying the supply markets of Hospital Information Systems and she is particularly looking into the evolution of learning networks and relationships between different actors within field.
 She is also a Co-I on an interdisciplinary study of development and evaluation of a complex ePrescribing-based Antimicrobial Stewardship (ePAMS+) intervention for hospitals funded by the NIHR.

 Hajar would welcome enquiries from prospective PhD students who are interested in studies of innovation and technologies.
 If you have ideas in an area related to her research, listed below, then discuss it with her through an e-mail.